Vladimir-csp/uwsm/README.md

 (At least for now) Units are generated by the script (and plugins).

-Run `wayland-session ${wm} unitgen` to populate `${XDG_RUNTIME_DIR}` with them.
+Run `wayland-session ${wm} unitgen` to populate `${XDG_RUNTIME_DIR}/systemd/user/` with them.

 The first argument may also contain the full literal command line for the WM with arguments, i.e.:

 `wayland-session "${wm} --some-arg \"quoted arg\"" unitgen`

-In this case full WM commandline will be stored in a unit override file for specific WM.
+In this case full WM command line will be stored in a unit override file for specific WM.
-This commandline should also be specified for `start` action as unit generation also happens there.
+This command line should also be specified for `start` action as unit generation also happens there.
 Needless to say, it should be compatible with unit `ExecStart=` attribute.

 After units are generated, WM can be started by: `systemctl --user start wayland-wm@${wm}.service`